||F.S. 1001.64; 119.01 et seq; 257.36 FAC Ch. 1B-24, 1B-26

 - All public records in the custody of the College shall be open for personal inspection by any person, at reasonable times and under reasonable conditions.
 College custodians of public records shall furnish copies of public records upon request and upon payment of a charge, as authorized by law, for the cost of duplication and labor.

-Requests for public records shall be responded to on a timely basis in a manner which maintains the confidentiality of records made confidential by law and recognizes exemptions from the requirements of the public records law.
-All requests for public records are to be directed to the Community Relations and Marketing Department.
+- Requests for public records shall be responded to on a timely basis in a manner that maintains the confidentiality of records made confidential by law and recognizes exemptions from the requirements of the public records law.
+All requests for public records are to be directed to the Office of Legal Affairs.

 - Electronic records include data files and databases, machine readable indexes, word processing files, electronic spreadsheets, electronic mail and messages (e-mail), as well as other text or numeric information.
 Electronic records made in the transaction of official business of the College are public records and shall be maintained and produced for inspection, upon request, in the same manner as other public records.